Gluten Free Coq au Vin

 Chicken Tortilla Soup

-I made mine with big chunks of chicken, beans and veggies.
-I love the heat from garlic, jalapeno, chili flakes and cumin (could this soup cure the common cold?).
-If you don’t already have Chipotle chili and cumin in your spice rack it’s time for a run to the grocery store!
+If you don’t already have Chipotle chili and cumin in your spice rack it’s time for a trip to the grocery store!

 This post contains affiliate links.